kevinkevin1/github-pages-with-jekyll/index.md

 ---
-Welcome to my very new blog!
+title: "Welcome to my very new blog!"
 ---

 I'm glad you're here.
 We will talk about a lot of things ranging from Python to machine learning.
 Hope that we can learn from each other 😄